Marc-cn/sbomit-pipeline/README.md

 derives an enriched SBOM from that evidence.
 SBOMs built this way reflect the real build, not a manifest's claims about it.

-> **Goal:** zero-friction adoption for maintainers, with a security posture
-> consistent with what a supply-chain tool should model.

----

 ## Integrate it (pick one)

 All three options deliver the **identical, validated pipeline**.